tasmota/docs/docs/Rules.md

 ### RfRaw command duplicator

 Sonoff RF bridge with Tasmota firmware is able to send out the radio-frequency commands very quickly.
-If some of your covers 'miss' the commands occassionally (you can see that from the fact that the state shown in the HA system does not correspond to reality), it may be that those cover motors do not pick up the codes immediately when they are sent.
+If some of your RF covers 'miss' the commands occassionally (you can see that from the fact that the state shown in the HA system does not correspond to reality), it may be that those cover motors do not pick up the codes immediately when they are sent (it may happen not only with RF covers).

 This can be handled by sending out the RF code immediately again.
 While this is possible by repeating the automation sequence in HA system, it is also possible to do the repetition in Tasmota, and send the code only once from your home automation.